derrickmehaffy/headless/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us resolve issues and bugs
-title: Bug
+title: ''
 labels: 'bug'
 assignees: ''